-Clarke Telecom Ltd act on behalf of the mobile telecommunications operator CK Hutchinson Networks (UK) Ltd (commonly known as Three).
+Clarke Telecom Ltd act on behalf of the mobile telecommunications operator CK Hutchison Networks (UK) Ltd (commonly known as Three).
 The proposal is to install a radio base station, in order to provide the latest 3G, 4G and new 5G technologies.

-As part of CK Hutchinson Networks (UK) Ltd continued network improvement program, there is a specific requirement for an installation at the grass verge of Holmleigh Road to ensure that the latest high quality 3G and 4G service provision is provided in this area of the city.
+As part of CK Hutchison Networks (UK) Ltd continued network improvement program, there is a specific requirement for an installation on highways land on Windsor Drive, close to the junction with Chatsworth Avenue.
+It is being proposed to ensure that the latest high quality 3G and 4G service provision is provided in this area of Tuffley.
 The proposed column will also ensure that new 5G coverage can be provided at this location.
 This ensures that coverage and capacity requirements are maintained and enhanced.